Entire VM Restore

 To perform entire VM restore, Veeam Backup & Replication uses one of the following transport modes:

-- If the backup proxy is connected directly into the SAN fabric or has access to NFS datastores, Veeam Backup & Replication uses the Direct storage access transport mode.
-Veeam Data Movers deployed on the backup repository and backup proxy retrieve VM data from the backup file and put it directly to the necessary datastore.
+- If the backup proxy is connected directly to the SAN fabric or has access to NFS datastores, Veeam Backup & Replication uses the Direct storage access transport mode.
+Veeam Data Movers, which are deployed on the backup repository and backup proxy, retrieve VM data from the backup file and put it directly to the necessary datastore.

 Veeam Backup & Replication can restore only thick VM disks using the Direct storage access transport mode.
 For thin VM disks restore, Veeam Backup & Replication will use the Virtual appliance or Network transport modes.
 Alternatively, you can instruct Veeam Backup & Replication to restore VM disks as thick.

 - If the backup proxy is virtualized and resides on the ESXi host to which the VM must be restored, Veeam Backup & Replication uses the Virtual appliance transport mode.
 The Virtual appliance mode utilizes VMware ESXi capabilities of HotAdding disks to the VM and thus eliminates the need to transfer the backup data across the network.
 Veeam Data Movers deployed on the backup repository and backup proxy retrieve VM data from the backup file and put it directly to the necessary datastore via the ESXi I/O stack.